nuxencs/seasonpackarr/README.md

 </h1>

 <p align="center">
-<b>seasonpackarr</b> discovers season packs through Prowlarr RSS feeds, manual searches, or optional
+<b>seasonpackarr</b> discovers season packs through Prowlarr RSS feeds, targeted searches, or
 <a href="https://github.com/autobrr/autobrr">autobrr</a> announces.
 It <b>hardlinks</b> downloaded episodes into
 the pack folder and imports the pack into your torrent client so existing files can be reused.
 </p>

+For automatic discovery, enable Prowlarr RSS monitoring, configure autobrr, or use both.
+Either integration can run independently.
+You can also automate targeted Prowlarr searches with an external scheduler such as cron.
+Without one of these automation sources, searches must be started on demand.

 > [!WARNING]
 > This application is currently under active development.
 If you encounter any bugs, please report them in the dedicated